ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

 -   In the last exercise we implemented the `HdrImage` type.
 -   This week we will implement the functions to read and write PFM files.
 -   Reading and writing files is an activity that is easily prone to errors:
-    -   The directory in which to save the file does not exist, or it is write-protected
+    -   The target directory for saving the file does not exist, or it is write-protected
     -   The file specified by the user does not exist
     -   The file is corrupted
     -   The file is in a valid format but our code is not able to load it (e.g., a file is encoded with XYZ colors, but our code only supports RGB)